-- "I think you are bluffing," I said.
-"I'm coming up." - I tightened my grip on the upright. - A thought came into my mind then, of the sort that seldom entered there: =What if you fall?= I hesitated-it was such a novel notion-an idea one simply does not entertain.
-Of course I was - aware that it could occur.
-It had happened to me a number of times, with varying results.
+"I think you are bluffing," I said.
+"I'm coming up."

+I tightened my grip on the upright.

+A thought came into my mind then, of the sort that seldom entered there: =What if you fall?= results.
 It is not the sort of thing one dwells on to the point of preoccupation, however.